Courseware/coursewa.re/README.md

 We pretty much follow [GitHub style](https://github.com/styleguide/ruby).
 Please get some time reading what's there and setup your editor.

-We use YARD for documentation instead of TomDoc.
+We use YARD for documentation.
 The simple rule is to have at least one line that describes the module, class or method you wrote.

 ### Check your code before pushing!